Breeding & Genetics

 1. Manipulating the photoperiod, aka the long nights treatment.
 This is by far the most effective technique, and in many cases will be the only one that’s needed.
 The longer days of spring and summer are a major breeding trigger, since they provide favorable conditions for food plants to grow and extra daylight hours for the parent birds to collect food for the babies.
 It can seem like spring all the time in our homes, since we have electric “sunlight” when it’s dark outside and pleasant indoor temperatures all year long.
 But we have the power to make it seem like night when it’s actually light outside, and trick our birds’ bodies into thinking that it’s winter and therefore not a good time to breed.

 To do this, we make sure that our birds get 12 to 14 hours of uninterrupted darkness every night for at least a week.
-It doesn’t have to be pitch black but it does have to be quiet enough and dark enough to seem like night.
+It doesn’t have to be pitch black but it does have to be dark enough to seem like night.
 Any light in the sleeping area shouldn’t be brighter than the light of a full moon; it’s OK to have a small night light.
+It's desirable for it to be quiet too, but darkness is more important than quietness and it's OK if there's some noise.
 If you have a quiet, windowless room where the bird can sleep, that’s perfect; or you can put a heavy cover on the cage to make it dark inside.
 You can test the light-resistance of the cover by draping it over your own head.
-It won’t do any good to throw a light cover over the birdcage in a room where there’s human activity going on; this might actually make things worse, since the noise and shadowy light coming through the cover will simulate conditions inside a nestbox rather than the night-time conditions that you want.
+It won’t do any good to throw a light cover over the birdcage in a room that isn't dark; this might actually make things worse, since the shadowy light coming through the cover will simulate conditions inside a nestbox rather than the night-time conditions that you want.

 Once you’ve found a suitable location and/or cover, you are now in control of when “sunset” and “sunrise” occur.
 Follow a fairly regular schedule of 10-12 hours of light followed by 12-14 hours of darkness.
 In the beginning it will seem like it isn’t working because the hormonal behavior isn’t changing, but after about a week there will be a sudden dramatic reduction in breeding behavior.
 Once the change has kicked in you can discontinue the long nights if you want to, but be aware that hormone levels might start rising again if you allow longer days.

-There are some cases where a bird doesn’t respond to the long nights treatment but will respond to 24 hours a day of nonstop bright light, or to reversing day and night by having bright lights when it’s dark outside and darkness when it’s light outside.
+If a bird doesn’t respond to the long nights treatment it may respond to three or more days of nonstop bright light, or to reversing day and night by having bright lights when it’s dark outside and darkness when it’s light outside.
 I don’t know the biological reason for this result, but I would guess that the bird’s body is so confused that making babies doesn’t seem like a good idea.
+This veterinary website discusses the use of continuous light to disrupt the breeding cycle.

 2. Manipulating the environment.
 Birds want to raise their babies in a safe and secure environment, and to discourage them we need to make the environment seem less safe and secure without actually scaring the birds.
 We do this by rearranging things so the house doesn’t seem as comfortable and familiar as it did before.
 Some of the options are to rearrange the interior of the cage (perches, bowls, toys, etc); change the location of the cage; put the bird in a different, unfamiliar cage; put the bird in a different room; bring a large, unfamiliar object into the room and keep it there; and/or rearrange the furniture in the room.